AdobeDocs/campaign-web.en/help/v8/campaigns/manage-campaigns.md

 >title="Campaign schedule"
 >abstract="Set or modify your campaign schedule."

 To access and manage your campaigns, click the **[!UICONTROL Campaigns]** menu on the left navigation.

-## List of campaigns {#access-campaigns}

-In the campaign list, two tabs are available:
+Two tabs are available:

 * The **Browse** tab lists all existing campaigns.
 You can click a campaign to open its dashboard or create a new campaign by clicking the **Create campaign** button.
 See this [section](create-campaigns.md#create-campaigns).